How to Get Rid of Purgeable Storage on Mac

 Since purgeable space won't be removed until macOS thinks that it needs to make free space for new apps or files, some users developed the idea to create enough large files to reclaim the space taken up by purgeable files.

 This way requires the use of Terminal.
-Since using Terminal needs that you have some relative knowledge, it’s not recommended for all of you.
+Since using Terminal requires you to have some relative knowledge, it’s not recommended for all of you.

 Here are the steps: